mraszberry/ScottGlacierMCMC/README.md

 Authors: Milo Rasz, Dr. Emma MacKie, Niya Shao

 ## Overview
 A part of GatorGlaciology's larger project DEMOGORGN to map subglacial topography to quantify the uncertainty in sea level rise predictions.
 The bed topography beneath glaciers and near their grounding line can greatly affect their flow and retreat dynamics.
 As such, we need to determine just how variable these sub-glacial topographies can be in order to predict the impact of glacial melting on sea level rise based on a variety of climate projections.
 Data from ice-penetrating radar is limited, so estimations and interpolations of the underlying glacial bed must be made.
 Large databases of these interpolations exist and are the foundational data sets of this project.
 However, many of these data sets lack physical constraints such as ice flux divergence and thus can be improved.
 This is what this project seeks to accomplish using iterative Sequential Gaussian Simulation (SGS) and Markov Chain Monte Carlo (MCMC) to produce variations of antarctic bed database Bedmap3 that follow specific physical constraints that will produce bed realizations more closely resembling real antarctic beds in roughness.
-The following figure shows the progress of bed realizations throughout the project.
+The following figure shows the progress of bed realizations and the product of tutorials one through four respectively.
+The inputs of each tutorial are the outputs of the previous or the data for the first.

 ![Figure showing the progression of subglacial topography from bedmachine, sgs, and both MCMC chains](Figures/BedCompilation.png)